The goals of the program in Computer Science at Fisk University are designed to produce graduates who can:

 - Be aware of the role of computer science in society and the opportunities

-- Introduction to Computer Science I (and Lab)
+- Computer Science I (and Lab)

 - Freshman Seminar